What is Project Portfolio Management?

-These are the key features of a project portfolio management system:
+These are the main characteristics of a project portfolio management system:

-- Communication of key project data, for example executive dashboard.
+- Communication of critical project data, for example, an executive dashboard

-Project portfolio management software enables the user, usually management or executives within the organisation, to review the portfolio, which will help in making key financial and business decisions for the projects.
+Project portfolio management software enables the user, usually management or executives within the organisation, to review the portfolio, which helps them in making financial and business decisions for the projects.

 The objective of project portfolio management is to optimise the results of the project portfolio to get benefits the organisation wants.